Cuccinelli puts hardline stamp on immigration agenda, just 2 months into USCIS job

 “Therefore, USCIS must, in full compliance with the law, make sure we are properly screening individuals who claim fear but nevertheless do not have a significant possibility of receiving a grant of asylum or another form of protection available under our nation’s laws,” he said, reminding officers they have tools to combat “frivolous claims.”

-The outlet also reported that USCIS has cut the two-day window between as immigrant’s detention and asylum interview to one — something that immigration groups have said will give them less time to prepare.
+The outlet also reported that USCIS has cut the two-day window between an immigrant’s detention and asylum interview to one — something that immigration groups have said will give them less time to prepare.

 With these measures in place, along with his vigorous defense of the administration’s policies, the former Virginia state attorney general has picked up a reputation as a hardliner within the administration.
 It’s not a label that bothers him.